sravya-Adapa/2025Fall_projects/README.md

 ## Project Description
-This project simulates how disruptions in the international trade of automotive parts and raw materials affect the **U.S. automotive industry’s ability to produce and export vehicles**.
+This project simulates how disruptions in a **giant electric vehicle manufacturing firm like Tesla**, in their supplier network affect it’s ability to **produce vehicles and control production cost**.

-The automotive sector depends heavily on imported inputs such as **steel, aluminum, semiconductors, batteries, plastics, and rubber**.
-When global supply chain shocks occur—such as **port shutdowns, geopolitical tensions, or natural disasters**—imports from key supplier countries can decline sharply.
-These disruptions can constrain the supply of essential inputs to U.S. manufacturing plants and ultimately **reduce U.S. automotive export capacity**.
+An EV manufacturer depends on key component families like **battery systems, power electronics, motors/drive units, body/metals, interior/trim, plastics/rubber, and electronics**.
+When supply shocks occur due to factory outages, quality recalls, logistics delays, or regional events inputs from critical suppliers can drop suddenly.
+These disruptions constrain component availability at the plant and reduce finished-vehicle.

 The Monte Carlo simulation combines:
-- **UN Comtrade trade data** – to quantify how much the U.S. relies on each supplier country for key materials.
-- **World Bank indices** – logistics performance and political stability indicators, used to estimate each country’s probability of trade disruption.

-Each supplier country is represented as a **node** connected to a **U.S. automotive manufacturing node**, with:
-- **Edge weights** proportional to import shares, and
-- **Node attributes** derived from reliability/risk indicators.
+- **BEA Input–Output (Direct Requirements)** — to estimate **component-category weights** per $1 of motor-vehicle output as an proxy to “BOM (Bill of Materials) by category”) since the EV manufacturing company’s BOM data is proprietary.
+- **Public supplier lists (articles)** — to derive a rough idea about the companies who contribute to Tesla’s EV production, and **map supplier names to component categories** for labeling the network.
+- **Firm public filings (units/COGS)** — Tesla’s quarterly financial reports provide data related to **number of EV quantities and cost of goods sold**, to scale results to an EV production context.

+The supply chain network is **two-layered** with:
+- **Layer 1 (BOM by category)**: the EV product node connects to component-category nodes, **edge weights** are the BEA-derived shares.
+- **Layer 2 (named suppliers)**: each category node connects to its known multiple suppliers whose names are derived from the publicly available articles, **within-category splits** are clearly marked assumptions (randomized allocations that sum to the category weight, used only for proof-of-concept exploration).

-Monte Carlo simulations introduce random disruptions to these supplier nodes across **10,000 runs**, capturing how failures in one or multiple countries propagate through the network.
-The model produces a **probabilistic assessment of export vulnerability**, identifying which materials or countries contribute most to potential production shortfalls.
+Monte Carlo simulations introduce random disruptions to these supplier nodes across **10,000 runs**, capturing how failures in one or multiple suppliers propagate through the network.
+The model produces a **probabilistic assessment of production vulnerability**, identifying which component categories and supplier groupings contribute most to potential production shortfalls.

-A **NetworkX-based visualization** will illustrate the global supplier network, highlighting **high-risk connections** where disruptions have the largest simulated impact.
+A **NetworkX-based visualization** will illustrate the firm’s supplier network, EV product to component categories (weighted edges), then categories to labeled suppliers (assumed splits), highlighting **high-impact links** where simulated disruptions have the largest effect on production.

 ## Hypotheses

-**H1:** Disruptions in imports of high-weight inputs such as steel and semiconductors will cause disproportionately higher reductions in simulated U.S. automotive export capacity compared to disruptions in lower-weight materials such as rubber and plastics.

-**H2:** Increasing the number of supplier countries per input category (i.e., more diversified sourcing) reduces expected export loss by at least **25–30%** relative to concentrated sourcing scenarios.

-**H3:** When correlated disruptions occur among high-risk supplier countries in the **East Asian region** (e.g., China, Japan, South Korea, Taiwan), total simulated export losses will exceed independent-shock predictions by at least **20–25%**, indicating **systemic regional vulnerability**.
+**H1:** Failures in high-weight component categories (battery systems, electronics, primary metals) will drive most of the simulated production loss.
+In the baseline, the top **two categories** will account for the **majority** of expected production shortfalls.

+**H2:** Within a component category, **spreading volume across more suppliers** (lower concentration/HHI) will reduce both **average loss and tail risk** compared with keeping one dominant supplier at the same total category weight.

+**H3:** When **several suppliers fail together** due to a common event (same region or shared sub-tier), the simulated production loss will be **much higher** than under independent failures, with p95 loss rising sharply.

 ## GitHub Repository